Preventing Vehicle Theft: A 3-Point Checklist

 The pooches spent a frigid night in the van before a hair salon owner noticed one of them shivering in its window the next morning.
 The thieves apparently abandoned the vehicle a few miles away after discovering it was filled with pets.

 Thankfully, this story has a happy ending.
 Aside being a little cold, the dogs were unharmed.
 They might have been discovered even sooner, however, if the doggie daycare owners had implemented a few simple tools.

 What about your fleet?
 Do you know how to prevent vehicle theft?
-Here’s a checklist to help keep your fleet intact.
+Here’s a checklist from Fleetmatics to help keep your fleet intact.

 And if one does get stolen, you’ll be able to coordinate with police to show them its location.
 The fleet tracking device itself is so small and placed in such an unobtrusive place, thieves may be none the wiser.

-Your fleet is your biggest asset — and depending on your industry, if you lose even one vehicle, it can have a huge impact on your customers.
+Your fleet is your biggest asset — and depending on your industry, just one stolen vehicle can have a huge impact on your customers.
 Just think about that van full of dogs.
-A few precautions can go a long way toward ensuring that your business and all of its precious cargo stay safe and sound.
+A few precautions can go a long way toward ensuring that your business and all of its precious cargo stay

 Copyright ©2016 Fleetmatics Development Limited.
 All rights reserved.
 Fleetmatics and the Fleetmatics logo are registered trademarks of Fleetmatics in the U.S. and other countries.
 Fleetmatics has used third party sources in the creation of this blog.
 Fleetmatics does not make any representations whatsoever, or give any warranties of any kind, expressed, implied or otherwise about the information contained in this blog.
 See https://www.fleetmatics.com/privacy-policy/126 for more details.